June 2021 Retrospective & Income Report

 So far, tweets work well for me to build my bigger audience on Twitter.
 Actionable blog posts on KevonCheung.com work well.
 Mini products like Making Twitter Friends or #30DaysInPublic Preview work well.

-What I'm not so sure: quick video tips and blog posts on PublicLab.co.
+What I'm not so sure about is quick video tips and blog posts on PublicLab.co.
 They're high effort but I haven't seen much payoff.

 My top funnel is weak

-Top funnel means where new people come into learning about my work.
+Top funnel is where new people come in to learn about my work.
 Essentially, marketing is about attracting new people and convincing them that I can offer value.

-I know how SEO works, but often I'm just grabbing the keyword with decent volume & low competition, then write a blog post around it.
+I know how SEO works, but often I'm just grabbing the keyword with decent volume & low competition, and then writing a blog post around it.
 I'm not super technical in getting blog posts ranked.

 While it is not paying off yet, I strongly believe SEO is the way to go in the long run.
 So I need to study it more closely in July.
 Because even if I start doing things right, it takes time for SEO effects to kick in.